ncdc/kcp/README.md

 `kcp` is currently a prototype, not a project.
 We're exploring these ideas here to try them out, experiment, and bounce them off each other.

+To get a better understanding of what `kcp` can do today, take a look at the recording of the ["Prototype 2" milestone demo](https://asciinema.org/a/FliBHChjeHZxhVtSbAVrekfT4)

 ## Can `kcp` do anything else?